 Continuing on, the speaker said that “strong cords” have been twisted.
 The strength of this person has been drained for all the wrong reasons, their potential wasted, and left to wander naked, “Among trysted swords.”
 This last line of the third stanza has two separate meanings.
 The first, that this person’s whole life has been like an agreement between enemies in which they come together at a place and time to fight.
 They are willing risking themselves, just as the listener is.

 Alternatively, this line could refer to the relationship between the speaker and the listener with “tryst” being taken as a meeting between lovers.
 Perhaps the listener, ignorant, naked, and unaware of life around him/her, did not understand the connection between him/herself and the speaker.

 These next lines support the concept that this listener and the speaker could have had a more intimate relationship than the listener was capable of understanding.
 There is, the speaker states, “a word unspoken” between them.
 There is something that has never been fully defined and whatever is broken between them, or in the listener, is not going to be revealed.

 This poem leaves a lot of room for speculation, as it was meant to.
-One may wonder whether it was the study of the listener’s own nature that was the irresistible concept referenced in this piece.
+One may wonder whether it was the study of the listener’s own nature that was the irresistible concept referenced in ‘Fire and Sleet and Candlelight’.
 Or perhaps an obsession with a particular discipline that took the listener’s mind, and physical presence, away from the speaker.
 Therefore, never allowing their relationship to blossom.